its-ammu/terraform-github-starter/README.md

   - TFLint linting (SARIF report uploaded)
   - TFSec security scan (SARIF report uploaded, bot will be adding PR comments)
   - Checkov security scan (SARIF report uploaded, configurable via `.checkov_skip_checks`)

+*Note : You can use checkov or tfsec based on your needs and remove the other one.*

 #### 2. Deployment Pipeline (`.github/workflows/deploy.yaml`)